matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 is in their hands and that they will continue looking into the topic, and we are hoping that they will go vegan.

-<strong>Anne:</strong> How do the new independent Cubes differ from the
-Anonymous For The Voiceless Cubes?
+**Anne:** How do the new independent Cubes differ from the Anonymous For The Voiceless Cubes?

-<strong>Inbar:</strong> Well, we don't wear our Anonymous For The Voiceless gear
+**Inbar:** Well, we don't wear our Anonymous For The Voiceless gear anymore.
-anymore.
 That's the biggest change!
 We are not obligated and committed to following the Anonymous For The Voiceless line of conduct and I guess it lifted heavy weight from many of us.

 ### "We are showing local footage"